yawks/pyrssw/README.md

 Each handler can define its own parameters, but PyRSSW also provides a bunch of generic parameters for every handlers:

 - `dark` (boolean): if set to true, a dark CSS stylesheet is applied to the content provided by handler's get_content
+- `fontsize` (percent): percentage of global font size.
+By default 100%. fontsize=120% will increase font size of 20%
   ie: `/dummy/rss?dark=true`
 - `hidetitle` (boolean): if set to true, the first h1 of the article will be hidden
   ie: `/dummy/rss?userid=mat`